Introduction to Integral Calculus

 Square rooting both sides, we have:

-Now taking the integral of this infinitesimal arc length, we find the length $S$ of the complete curve:
+Now taking the integral of this infinitesimal arc length, we find the length of the complete curve:

-Surface area of a surface of revolution
+Finding the surface area of a surface of revolution from arc length

 Therefore, the surface area of a surface of revolution is given by: